Wall Street jumps as historic job losses fewer than feared

 Optimism for markets was also fed by news that U.S. and Chinese trade representatives discussed their Phase 1 trade deal, with China saying they agreed to improve the atmosphere for its implementation.

+The S&P 500 posted 11 new 52-week highs and no new lows; the Nasdaq Composite recorded 64 new highs and three new lows.

+About 10.1 billion shares changed hands in U.S. exchanges, below the 11.4 billion daily average over the last 20 sessions.

-Additional reporting by C Nivedita and Medha Singh in Bengaluru, additional reporting by Kate Duguid and Sinead Carew in New York; Editing by Sagarika Jaisinghani, Saumyadeb Chakrabarty, Shinjini Ganguli and Cynthia Osterman
+Additional reporting by C Nivedita and Medha Singh in Bengaluru, Noel Randewich in San Francisco and Terence Gabriel and April Joyner in New York; Editing by Sagarika Jaisinghani, Saumyadeb Chakrabarty, Shinjini Ganguli and Cynthia Osterman